Epoch-based Optimistic Concurrency Control in Geo-replicated Databases: Evaluation

 \subsection{Contention Analysis}

 Figure~\ref{fig:skew} depicts the peak throughput under different Zipfian coefficients from $0.3$ to $1.7$ to change the contention of YCSB-A workload.
-This experiment also evaluates the performance trade-offs between the greedy approximate solver and the exact ILP solver within a zero-latency, 3-replica environment.
+This experiment also evaluates the performance trade-offs between the greedy approximate solver and the exact ILP solver in a LAN environment with $3$ replicas.
 Because CalvinDB does not support setting a Zipfian coefficient for contention, we simulate contention by setting a certain percentage of hot keys in the key space.
 COCO and CockroachDB~\footnote{CockroachDB only supports single operation YCSB benchmark; the 10-operation YCSB transactions are emulated using the \textit{kv} workload in other experiments, which does not support varying contentions~\cite{cdbworkload}.} are excluded from this experiment because they do not provide configurable contention control.

 The exact solver slightly outperforms the approximate solver by a margin of $5\%$ at low contention, because the number of conflicts is relatively small, and the overhead of solving the MWIS problem optimally is outweighed by the benefits of minimizing re-executions.
 However, as the contention level increases (coefficient above $0.7$), the performance gap narrows, and the approximate solver begins to outperform the exact solver.